-Risk of violent crime (armed robbery and sexual assault) and high risk of petty crime exist throughout the country, especially in Ulaanbaatar (particularly in State Department Store, Gandantegchinlen Monastery, open-air markets, Central Post Office, and on public transportation), in other cities, and during festivals (including Tsaagan Sar and Naadam).
+Moderate risk of violent crime (armed robbery, sexual assault, and assault) and high risk of petty crime exist throughout the country, especially in Ulaanbaatar (particularly in State Department Store, Gandantegchinlen Monastery, markets, Central Post Office, outside of bars and nightclubs, and on public transportation), in other cities, and during festivals (including Tsaagan Sar and Naadam).

 Scams involving false identity (such as criminals posing as police officers) have been reported.